wolfgang-noichl/magick-rotation/Magick-README.txt

 PRELIMINARIES
 First make sure the infrastructure is in place.
 If your video driver needs to be configured for rotation ensure that's done.

+Magick Rotation requires Python 2 to run.
+Some of the Distros are now switching to Python 3 with their new releases.
+You may need to install Python 2 from the Distro's official repositories.
+Additionally beginning with Magick Rotation 1.6.2 you'll need to ensure a 'python2' symlink is present.
+See the "Accommodating the changeover to Python 3" FAQ:  https://answers.launchpad.net/magick-rotation/+faq/2108

 Enter "lsmod" (without the quotes) in a terminal.
-You should see one of the folowing:  'hp_wmi' or 'dell_wmi' or 'fujitsu_tablet' or 'thinkpad_acpi'.
+You should see one of the following:  'hp_wmi' or 'dell_wmi' or 'fujitsu_tablet' or 'thinkpad_acpi'.
 If the appropriate kernel module for you is not present you'll need to add it to the 'modules' file in "/etc/modules" at the bottom of the list without quotes.
+In the case of a Fujitsu tablet PC if your kernel predates 3.4 you'll need to install fujitsu-tablet.ko from the MagickExtras folder.

-NOTE:  Dell tablet PC's need to install a modified dell-wmi.ko while Fujitsu tablet PC's need to install a fujitsuo-tablet.ko.
+NOTE:  Dell tablet PC's need to install a modified dell-wmi.ko while Fujitsu tablet PC's may need to install a fujitsu-tablet.ko.
 See the dell-wmi_README.txt or the fujitsu-tablet_README.txt in the MagickExtras folder.
 Or also the "How do I get my Dell XT or XT2 to work with Magick Rotation?"
-FAQ.
-The 3.4 or 3.5 kernel should come with a working fujitsu-table.ko making installing one unnecessary.
+FAQ:  https://answers.launchpad.net/magick-rotation/+faq/1447  The 3.4 or 3.5 kernel should come with a working fujitsu-table.ko making installing one unnecessary.

 INSTALLATION